Office hours are posted outside WCAH #133. Please call my office or email me for an appointment.

 Campus police non-emergency 371-5163, and in the case of Emergency call 371-5911 or call 911 for city police and ambulance assistance.

-Dropping courses before reaching the 60% point in the semester could result in the student needing to repay financial aid funding.
-To determine this date for your specific classes, log in to AC Connect, click Self Service Menu, click My Academic Profile, click My Important Course Section Dates.
+Dropping courses before reaching the 60% point in the semester could result in the student needing to repay back financial aid funding.
+To determine this date for your specific classes, log in to AC Connect, click the Self Service menu, click My Academic Profile, click My Important Course Section Dates.

 If a student stops attending class and does not officially drop or withdraw from the course, a grade of "F" will be given for the course grade.
 A grade of "W" will be given for student-initiated drops or withdrawals.
 Texas law now mandates that students may only drop or withdraw 6 times in their entire college careers, excluding drops prior to the census date.

-The last day to drop or withdraw is provided on the AC Master Calendar.
+The last day to drop or withdraw is November 23, 2021.

 NOTE: Respiratory Care Program students that withdraw from this course will be delayed in completing the major components of the AAS degree in Respiratory Care.